nataliyah123/ibiA_multiagent_platform/README.md

 **Built with ❤️ by the Multiagent Platform Team**

-*Powered by Google Gemini AI - Free, Fast, and Intelligent*
+*Powered by Google Gemini AI and ElevenLabs Voice Technology*

 For more information, visit our [website](https://multiagent-platform.com) or follow us on [Twitter](https://twitter.com/multiagent_platform).